AgathePons/java_01_bases_tuto/README.md

 - `int`: integer
 - `long`: big integer
 - `float`: floating number
-- `double`: floating number with more decimal places
+- `double`: floating number with more decimal places (used by default for decimal numbers)

 Other types: